-At present, Strategy of Agricultural Development in Georgia 2015-2020 is the main policy document guiding the sectoral reforms in the country.
-The main objective of the Strategy is the development of agriculture through strengthening of small households and forming of profitable production chains.
+At present, Strategy of Agricultural Development in Georgia 2015-2020 and Rural Development Strategy of Georgia 2017-2020 are the main policy documents guiding the sectoral reforms in the country.
+The Agricultural Strategy aims at the development of the country’s agriculture through strengthening of small households and forming of profitable production chains, while the goals of Rural Development Strategy are to improve the quality of life and the social conditions of the rural population, based on a combination of increased economic opportunities, more accessible social benefits, a rich cultural life, environmental protection and the sustainable management of natural resources.

-The EU is a key donor in this area, with one of the specific objectives of the Single Strategic Framework (SSF) 2014/2017 for Georgia being: to improve the competitiveness of the agricultural sector by means of increased the volume and value of outputs in the agriculture sector, increased the access to knowledge on improved agriculture technologies by small farmer’s and increased in the percentage of small farmers in commercial farming.
+The EU is a key donor in this area, with one of the specific objectives of the Single Support Framework for EU support to Georgia (2017-2020) Georgia being: “to improve the competitiveness of the agricultural and of the agri-food sector; to improve employment and living conditions in coastal and rural areas through diversification of the coastal/rural economy and developing infrastructure links (specific objective 4).”

 To date, the main tool for achieving this aim in Georgia is the European Neighbourhood Programme for Agriculture and Rural Development (ENPARD).